Harlem Baden Sanitary Relief Phase 4 (11797)

 What can residents expect?

-After the contractor installs all new pipes, they will restore the construction site according to all local and District requirements.
+Restoration: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
 This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.